romilsosilva73/ExemploBaseCypress/README.md

 ### 📁 Locators

-The `locators.js` file serves as the **single source of truth** for data and selectors.
+The `locators.js` file centralizes the **UI selectors**, **API endpoints**, and **test data** used in automated scenarios.

-- **Centralization:** If an API endpoint changes or a button ID on the website is updated, maintenance is performed in a single file.
+* **Centralization:** If an API endpoint or interface selector is changed, maintenance is performed in a single file, reducing impact and maintenance effort.

-- **Dynamism:** Allows organized data mass manipulation (e.g., using the Spread Operator for dynamic emails).
+* **Dynamism:** Allows the organization and generation of data sets in a structured way, including the use of techniques such as *Spread Operator* for creating dynamic data (e.g., unique emails).

 ---